OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-via-connectors.md

 ## Create an actionable message card

 Let's start by creating an actionable message card.
-We'll start with something simple, just a basic card with a single `OpenUri` action.
+We'll start with something simple, just a basic card with an `HttpPOST` action and an `OpenUri` action.
 We'll use the [Card Playground](https://messagecardplayground.azurewebsites.net/) to design the card.

 Go to [Card Playground](https://messagecardplayground.azurewebsites.net/) and paste in the following JSON: